volodymyrhudyma/blog/content/blog/2020-05-02-objects-in-javascript.md

 ## What if property does not exist?

-If property you are trying to access doesn't exist, you will receive `undefined`:
+If property you are trying to access doesn't exist, you would receive `undefined`:

 ```javascript
 const user = {